venikkus/biogenic_amines_search/README.md

 - [Output structure](#output-structure)
 - [Contact](#contact)

-## Research overview

-Biogenic amines (histamine, tyramine) can cause poisoning and allergies.

-The consumption of foods containing high concentrations of biogenic amines has been associated with health hazards [1].

 ## Research objectives

 The pipeline will allow testing the genetic data of bacterial strains for the presence of genes responsible for the synthesis of biogenic amines.
 The pipeline screens bacterial genome assemblies or raw reads to detect the following genes: